Is Canada the TPS solution?

 Under certain circumstances, abandoning the U.S. may worsen the odds of success.

-Even though Temporary Protected Status is under attack, there are viable pathways to winning a green card.
+Even though Temporary Protected Status is under attack, there are viable pathways for TPS holders to win a green card.

 As noted in How TPS Beneficiaries Can Win Permanent Residence (Even If TPS Is Terminated), the primary roads are adjustment of status and cancellation of removal.